ideawu/ssdb-docs/src/config.md

 	cache_size + 10 * write_buffer_size * 66 + 32

 You can tune the configuration to limit the memory usage of a ssdb-server instance.

+Users reports that with default configuration, the memory usage is about 1GB, you can refer to this.